overview/overview-convert-framework/README.md

    `output-thumbnail.png` and/or `output.txt`.
 1. Exit with status code `0`.
 Any other exit code is an error in your code.

-## *TODO* `/app/convert-file-to-mime-multipart`
+## *TODO* `/app/convert-stream-to-mime-multipart`

 This version of `/app/convert` will:

-1. Write standard input to `input.blob` in a temporary directory and verify it's the correct size
+1. Create an empty temporary directory
-1. Run `/app/do-convert-file-to-mime-multipart MIME-BOUNDARY JSON` (*your code*) in the temporary directory
+1. Run `/app/do-convert-stream-to-mime-multipart MIME-BOUNDARY JSON` (*your
+   code*) within the temporary directory
-1. Pipe your program's `stdout` to Overview
+1. Stream the input file from Overview to your program's `stdin` and and pipe your program's `stdout` to Overview

 Special cases: